-To.
+To,

-The Board of Directors

-Balaji Phosphates Limited
+The Board of Directors Balaji Phosphates Limited 305 Utsav Avenue, 12/5 Usha Ganj Jaora Compound, Indore G.P.O., Indore, Madhya Pradesh, India, 452001

-305 UTSAV AVENUE,

-12/5 USHA GANJ JAORA COMPOUND,

-Indore G.P.O.,Indore, Madhya Pradesh- 452001

-Sub: Statement of possible special tax benefits available to (Balaji Phosphates Limited) ("Company") and the shareholders of the Company prepared to comply with the requirements of the Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018, as amended ("ICDR Regulations")
+Sub: Statement of possible special tax benefits available to (Balaji Phosphates Limited) ("the Company") and the shareholders of the Company prepared to comply with the requirements of the Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018, as amended ("ICDR Regulations")

-- 1. We, Bagaria & Co.
-LLP, Chartered Accountants, one of the Joint Statutory Auditors of the Company, hereby confirm that the enclosed Annexure A, prepared by the Company and initialed by us and the Company for identification purpose ("Statement") for the proposed initial public offering of equity shares of the Company ("Offer"), provides the possible special tax benefits available to the Company and to its shareholders under the Income Tax Act, 1961 (read with the rules, circulars and notifications issued in connection thereto), as amended by the Finance Act, 2024, i.e. applicable for the Financial Year 2024-25 relevant to the assessment year 2025-26, presently in force in India and under indirect taxation laws presently in force in India.
+We, Bagaria & Co.
+LLP, ("BNC") and Mishra Rajiv Kamal & Associates ("MRK"), (BNC and MRK are collectively referred to "Joint Auditors" and the references to the Joint Auditors as "we", "us" or "our", in this certificate, shall be construed accordingly), hereby confirm that the enclosed Annexure A, prepared by the Company and initialed by us and the Company for identification purpose ("Statement") for the proposed initial public offering of equity shares of the Company ("Offer"), provides the possible special tax benefits available to the Company and to its shareholders under the Income Tax Act, 1961 (read with the rules, circulars and notifications issued in connection thereto), as amended by the Finance Act, 2024, i.e. applicable for the Financial Year 2024-25 relevant to the Assessment Year 2025-26, presently in force in India and under indirect taxation laws presently in force in India.
 Several of these benefits are dependent on the Company or its shareholders fulfilling the conditions prescribed under the relevant statutory provisions.
-Hence, the ability of the Company and/or its shareholders to derive the tax benefits is dependent upon fulfilling such conditions, which based on business imperatives that the Company faces in the future, the Company may or may not choose to fulfil. - 2.
-The benefits discussed in the enclosed Statement cover only special tax benefits available to the Company and its shareholders and do not cover any general tax benefits available to the Company.
+Hence, the ability of the Company and/or its shareholders to derive the tax benefits is dependent upon fulfilling such conditions, which based on business imperatives that the Company faces in the future, the Company may or may not choose to fulfil.

+The benefits discussed in the enclosed Statement cover only special tax benefits available to the Company and its shareholders and do not cover any general tax benefits available to the Company and its shareholders.
 The benefits discussed in the enclosed Statement are not exhaustive.
 The Statement is only intended to provide general information to the investors and is neither designed nor intended to be a substitute for professional tax advice.
-In view of the individual nature of the tax consequences and changing tax laws, each investor is advised to consult his or her own tax consultant with respect to the specific tax implications arising out of their participation in the Offer. - 3.
-We do not express any opinion or provide any assurance as to whether: - the Company and/or its shareholders will continue to obtain these possible special tax benefits in the future; or - the conditions prescribed for availing of the benefits, where applicable have been/would be met with. - 4.
-The contents of the enclosed Statement are based on information, explanations and representations obtained from the Company and on the basis of our understanding of the business activities and operations of the Company. - 5.
-We have conducted our examination in accordance with the 'Guidance Note on Reports or Certificates for Special Purposes' issued by the Institute of Chartered Accountants of India ("ICAI") which requires that we comply with ethical requirements of the Code of Ethics issued by the ICAI.
-We hereby confirm that while providing this certificate we have complied with the Code of Ethics issued by the ICAI.
+In view of the individual nature of the tax consequences and changing tax laws, each investor is advised to consult his or her own tax consultant with respect to the specific tax implications arising out of their participation in the Offer.

+We do not express any opinion or provide any assurance as to whether:

+- i. the Company and/or its shareholders will continue to obtain these possible special tax benefits in the future; or - ii. the conditions prescribed for availing of the benefits, where applicable have been/would be met with.

+The contents of the enclosed Statement are based on information, explanations and representations obtained from the Company and on the basis of our understanding of the business activities and operations of the Company.